Learn All About Chinese New Year 2020 Sale – The Biggest Traditional Carnival

 What is the significance of the Chinese New Year?

-Unlike the world, China still has a great significance of the Lunar calendar.
+Unlike the world, China still has a great significance to the Lunar calendar.
 The festivals and traditions there are celebrated accordingly.
 Similar is the case with the Chinese New Year.

-There is an ongoing tradition of following the Zodiac year of birth which is a 12-year cycle of the Lunar calendar.
+There is an ongoing tradition of Chinese New Year the Zodiac year of birth which is a 12-year cycle of the Lunar calendar.
 Each year is specified by an animal pertaining to the zodiac sign.
-This means that this year will be a Zodiac birthday of people born in the year 2007, 1995, 1983, 1971 and so on….
+This means that this year will be a Zodiac birthday of people born in the year 2008, 1996, 1984, 1972 and so on….

 Here’s an image of all the 12 zodiacs followed by the Chinese:

-In fact, a report from a couple of years back shows that 1000 tickets were booked per second during before the Chinese new year day.
+In fact, a report from a couple of years back shows that 1000 tickets were booked per second prior to the Chinese New Year.

-Being a weeklong festival the local people begin with the preparations from 24th of the 12th lunar month, somewhere the mid of January.
+Being 2 week-long festival the local people begin with the preparations of Chinese New Year from 24th of the 12th lunar month, somewhere in the mid of January.

 People do all the laundry before the beginning of this new year festival begins.
 The tradition speaks that washing the laundry during this feast means washing away good luck.

-5 things that are considered unlucky during the Chinese New Year:
+5 things considered unlucky during the Chinese New Year: